-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 (I’m saying this from experience.)

-To avoid glitches and embarrassing gaffes during the actual webinar, make sure to do a complete “dress rehearsal” a few days before going live.
+To avoid glitches and embarrassing gaffes during the webinar, conduct a complete “dress rehearsal” a few days before going live.

 13. Document Your Webinar Process